byegates/Algorithms/Solutions/660 Cheapest Flights Within K Stops.md

 | 1   | 0   | 6   | -1  | 8   | 27  | 19  |
 | 2   | 0   | 6   | 7   | 8   | 23  | 19  |

-# Prep for DFS and BFS ()
-Visual representation of graph
+# Visual representation of graph

 ![Visual representation of graph](https://assets.leetcode.com/uploads/2022/03/18/cheapest-flights-within-k-stops-3drawio.png "Cities as Graph Nodes and cost as weight")